ono-midori/ono-midori.github.io/techs/libevent.md

     size_t position, enum evbuffer_ptr_how how);
 ```

-The evbuffer_ptr_set function manipulates the position of an evbuffer_ptr pos within buffer.
-If how is EVBUFFER_PTR_SET, the pointer is moved to an absolute position position within the buffer.
-If it is EVBUFFER_PTR_ADD, the pointer moves position bytes forward.
+The `evbuffer_ptr_set` function manipulates the position of an evbuffer_ptr pos within buffer.
+If how is `EVBUFFER_PTR_SET`, the pointer is moved to an absolute position position within the buffer.
+If it is `EVBUFFER_PTR_ADD`, the pointer moves position bytes forward.
 This function returns 0 on success and -1 on failure.

 ```c++
 #include <event2/buffer.h>